hyperledger/aries-rfcs/features/0037-present-proof/README.md

 ##### Non-Revocation Timestamp

-The `"non_revoked"` key maps to an ISO-8601 datetime at which the preview proposes to prove the (non-revoked) revocation status of an attribute if it is a claim (i.e., its `"claim filter"` is non-empty) and its credential definition supports revocation.
-Otherwise, the value must be `null`.
+The `"non_revoked"` key maps to an ISO-8601 datetime at which the preview proposes to prove the (non-revoked) revocation status of an attribute.
+The key is mandatory if the attribute specification proposes a claim (i.e., its `"claim filter"` is non-empty) and its credential definition supports revocation.
+Otherwise, the `"non_revoked"` key must not be present.

 #### Predicates